adr/e-adr/docs/adr/0002-use-runtime-retention.md

 ## Decision Outcome

-Chosen option: "RetentionPolicy.RUNTIME", because, we do not need the annotations during runtime.
-The byte code should be unchanged.
+Chosen option: "RetentionPolicy.RUNTIME", because we want to enable reflection on classes.
+We accept that the bytecode is larger.

 ## More Information